beanieyi/CS361-Microservice-A/README.md

 ## How to programmatically REQUEST data

-Users will need to rurn the request.py file in order to programmantically REQEST data.
+Users will need to **run the request.py file in order to programmantically REQEST data**.
 This code will send a request to add_stock.py.
 Below is an example call using the AAPL ticker (Normally, the user will need to enter a ticker):

 ```python